Mean, Median and Mode in Plain English

 | How many results? | Always exactly one | Always exactly one | Can be zero, one, or multiple (bimodal / multimodal) |

-| Used in normal distribution? | Yes — mean = center of the bell curve | Yes — median = center (equals mean) | Yes — mode = peak (equals mean and median) |
+| Used in normal distribution? | Yes — mean = center of the bell curve | Yes — equals mean in symmetric data | Yes — equals mean and median at the peak |

 | Used in skewed distribution? | Misleading — pulled toward the tail | Best choice — stays near the true center | Useful — identifies most common value |